dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 ### Data Augmentation

 The best way to make a machine learning model generalize better is to train it on more data.
-Of course, <span class='saddlebrown'>in practice, the amount of data we have is limited.
+Of course, <span class='red'>in practice, the amount of data we have is limited.
 One way to get around this problem is to create fake data and add it to the training set.</span> *With more data, come greater capacity of model to learn examples from.*

 <p align="center">
 <img src='/images/style_transfer/dog_augmentation.jpg' width="60%"/>
 </p>

-The general principle is to expand the training data by applying operations that reflect real-world variation. <span class='red'> There are many ways to augment the data like random crop, center crop, scale, resize, color normalization, contrast, brightness, random zoom, horizontal flip, vertical flip, adding gaussian noise, etc. <>/span We are making our neural network more robust to different kinds of real-world scenarios that can occur other than our ideal dataset.
+The general principle is to expand the training data by applying operations that reflect real-world variation. <span class='red'> There are many ways to augment the data like random crop, center crop, scale, resize, color normalization, contrast, brightness, random zoom, horizontal flip, vertical flip, adding gaussian noise, etc. </span> We are making our neural network more robust to different kinds of real-world scenarios that can occur other than our ideal dataset.
 One must be careful not to apply transformations that would change the correct class.
 For example, optical character recognition tasks require recognizing the difference between “b” and “d” and the difference between “6” and “9,” so horizontal flips and 180 degree rotations are not appropriate ways of augmenting datasets for these tasks.

 ### Early Stopping